DDMAL/jSymbolic2/README.md

 ### RUNNING JSYMBOLIC

-The simplest way of using jSymbolic is to simply run the jSymbolic GUI by double clicking the jSymbolic.jar file's icon on a graphical disk interface, such as Windows or OS X.
+The simplest way of using jSymbolic is to simply run the jSymbolic GUI by double clicking the jSymbolic.jar file's icon using a graphical operating system, such as Windows or OS X.

 However, a greater range of options are made available by running jSymbolic through